sohelkh1211/portfolio/README.md

 - **[Three.js](https://threejs.org/)** : Unlock the power of 3D graphics on the web with Three.js, a JavaScript library for creating stunning 3D visualizations and games.
 - **[Material UI](https://mui.com/material-ui/)** : Design beautiful, accessible, and responsive user interfaces with Material UI, a React UI framework based on Google's Material Design.
 - **[Framer Motion](https://www.framer.com/motion/)** : Bring your React components to life with Framer Motion, a production-ready motion library for creating fluid animations and interactive UIs.

+<h2 id="start">Getting Started 🚀</h2>
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+<h2 id="pre">Prerequisites 📋</h2>
+You'll need <a href="https://git-scm.com/">Git</a> and